 Board Member's Profile

-Executive Sustainability Tech Advisor & Co-Founder of SDG Ambition
+Senior Vice President Sustainability Solutions, Wood & Co-Founder of SDG Ambition

 A Denmark native, but a global citizen based in New York, Ann has 25 years of experience in the corporate world working with sustainability and purpose.
 She was part of founding SDG Ambition with UN Global Compact and has dedicated her life to serving as a trailblazer for the UN SDGs.